kwgoodman/la/doc/source/work.rst

 Performance
 -----------

-Um...
+Um..

 Known issues
 ------------

 **Complex numbers**

 The are currently no unit tests for complex numbers in larry.
-Therefore, the extent of the support for complex numbers is unknown.
-Be aware that even if a function or method runs with complex numbers as input, the output might be wrong.
+Therefore, the extent of support for complex numbers is unknown.
+Be aware that even if a function or method runs with complex input, the output might be wrong.